stephen-rowan/nft-dao-genesis/meetings/31st-march-2021-nft-dao-general-meeting.md

 > We could create track DAO contributions through multi-asset wallets

-> Tokenomics - [28.09](https://youtu.be/O06zjbC55HM?t=1684) - Tyler Wales, Jonathan
+> Lets create good will tokens to avoid regulatory space - [28.09](https://youtu.be/O06zjbC55HM?t=1684) - Jonathan

-> Lets create good will tokens to avoid regulatory space.
+> The regulation that comes with financial rewards can interrupt the innovative cadence/momentum of the DAO